Time Converter icon

 What happens to your data

 There is no data.
-If you uninstall the extension, Chrome removes the four settings values from storage.
+If you uninstall the extension, your browser removes the four settings values from storage.
 That is everything.
 There is nothing else to delete because nothing else was ever stored.

 Distribution

-Time Converter is open source under the MIT License.
+Time Converter is available on the Chrome Web Store and as a Firefox add-on.
+It is the same extension with the same permissions and behavior on both browsers.
+The extension is open source under the MIT License.
 The source code is publicly available.
 You can read every line of it.
 If you prefer not to trust a pre-packaged extension, you can clone the repo and load it unpacked yourself.
 The code does what this policy says it does, and you can verify that.

 Limited Use Compliance